Tags:

 No matter what you step in

-Keep walking along and song
+Keep along and singing song

 Because it's all good.